Since developers are human, software isn’t a fire-once-and-done matter. To allow for these imperfections, software comes in “versions”.

 - Often, users can fit into archetypes based on how they update.
 Some people want a stable experience and will be slower to update, while others want the latest immediately.

-For that reason, a project cycle often will “end-of-life” certain versions once they know 100% that a newer version has everything the older version has, though sometimes the developer will have rebuilt the next version of the system to be closed-source.
+For that reason, a project cycle will often “end-of-life” certain versions once they know 100% that a newer version has everything the older version has, though sometimes the developer will have rebuilt the next version of the system to be closed-source.

 Sometimes, a version has to be “yanked” if it failed miserably.
 Maybe that version could easily hacked, or it might have crashed core features.
 For whatever reason, certain version numbers become very dangerous to keep around without patching or uninstalling/reinstalling with another version ASAP.